JHU-PL-Lab/www-fpse/lecture/basic-modules.md

   - First, now that we covered abstract types we can see there is an abstract type `t` here
   - As with our own set, it is "the underlying data" for the module, in this case file handles
   - It is hidden though so we don't get access to the details of how "files are handled"
-  - If you are used to object-oriented programming you are looking for a constructor/new; in functional code look for functions that only return a `t`, that is making a new `t`: `create` here.
+  - In Visual Studio hover over a function definition to get the docs

-### Optional arguments tangent
+### Aside: Optional arguments

 * One topic we skipped over which is in many of these libraries is **optional arguments**
 * They are named arguments but you don't need to give them, indicated by a `?` before the name.
 * If you *do* give them, they are like named aguments, use `~name:` syntax
-* e.g. in `In_channel.create`, `val create : ?⁠binary:Base.bool -> Base.string -> t`
+* e.g. in `In_channel.read_lines`, `?fix_win_eol` is an optional boolean argument
-  - an optional flag `~binary:true` could be passed to make a binary file handle
+  - To use it just add `~fix_win_eol: true` (since its optional and we want the default false we left it off)
-  - example usage: `In_channel.create ~binary:false "/tmp/wowfile"`
+  - If you write a function with an optional argument it will show up to you as an `option`-typed object: `Some` (given) or `None` (not given).
-* Many languages now support optional arguments (not so 10 years ago - newer feature)
+* Many languages now support optional arguments

-Writing your own functions with optional arguments is easy: the value passed in is an `option` type
+Example of writing a function with an optional argument:

 ```ocaml
 # let f ?x y = match x with Some z -> z + y | None -> y;;